Finding the Best Places to Retire Since 2006!

 Morganton, North Carolina

-Deep in the Beautiful Blue Ridge Mountain, Historic Morganton Has a Nice Downtown, Nearby Lake Recreation and Reasonable Prices
+Deep in the Beautiful Blue Ridge Mountains, Historic Morganton Has a Nice Downtown and Nearby Lake Recreation

 Morganton has a hometown feeling and has been named by at least two national publications as a great place to live.
 The town is dotted with dozens of historic properties and sites, including the Quaker Meadows Cemetery, with grave markers from the mid-1700s, the Gaston Chapel, an African Methodist Episcopal church, and the Hunting Creek Railroad Bridge, a stone railroad bridge.
 The center core is a nationally recognized historic district with two and three story buildings that house coffee shops, bookstores, wine bars, art galleries, eateries, breweries and more.
 Neighborhoods have a country vibe and boast everything from ranch ramblers, Cape Cods and bungalows to Victorians and Federals.